 READ MORE: Beautiful Beach Wedding Dresses

-That traditional white wedding dress might not be practical overseas anyway.
+Traditional white wedding dresses might not be practical overseas anyway.
 Consider choosing a lighter, more beach-friendly wedding dress.
 Often these can be transported in your normal luggage and then ironed out on arrival.

 For grooms, a morning suit in the hot sun is a recipe for passing out.
 Hire a lightweight suit instead and enquire about hanging it up.